andrew-chin/unc-registration-tool/README.md

 # unc-registration-tool

-only works on mac and if you own an iphone as iMessage needs to be linked for DUO purposes
+• Only works on Mac and if you own an iPhone as iMessage needs to be linked for DUO purposes.
+• Duo needs to be set to only send Text messages (turn off DUO Push)